snordale/nba-playoff-game/README.md

 - Turnovers (-2)

 Scores for user submissions are calculated dynamically when viewing group data based on the loaded player statistics.

+## Requirements
+- Users login with Google
+- Users create groups
+- Users invite people to groups
+- Users pick one player for a each day that a game occurs during NBA playoffs
+- Users cannot pick the same player twice for a given group
+- Users receive points based on the players' stats for the day on which they are picked
+- Users can update their pick until the game of their current pick starts
+- Users can view a live leaderboard with total score of each user's picks
+- Users can view a list or calendar of all days during NBA playoffs so they can see the record of who picked what and the score of each pick.
+- Users cannot see pending picks of other users ie picks whose game has not started yet.

 ## Core Game Mechanics Verification